Deimos999/Web-dev/Project/README.md

 ## 🙏 Acknowledgments

-- Inspired by Steam's event system
 - Built with modern web technologies
+- Stripe for payment processing
 - Community feedback and contributions

 ---